-Chocolate, sugary goodness and caramel cream divinity – who doesn’t love the sweet flavors this time of year brings?
-If more than just visions of sugar plum fairies are dancing in your head, then you might be a little overwhelmed with all the sweets you’re faced with this time of year, or the sugar cravings associated with it.
+Chocolate, sugary goodness, and caramel cream divinity – who doesn’t love the sweet flavors this time of year brings?
+If more than just visions of sugar plum fairies are dancing in your head, then you might be a little overwhelmed with all the sweets you’re faced with or the sugar cravings associated with it.

 Sugar cravings are a complex issue.
 They’re almost impossible to overcome unless you take action against them.
 While a sweet treat every now and then won’t hurt you, your brain is hardwired to be addicted to sugar, just like it is a drug.
 It makes you want more and more until suddenly, no amount is enough.
-The after effects leave you sick and not feeling so well, but then ultimately, making you crave sugar over and over again.
-Since sugar intake has been so highly linked to diabetes and weight problems, along with mood disorders and even acne (yikes!), then lowering your intake of added sugars or eliminating them altogether is one of the best things you can do for your health, even during the holidays where cookies and cakes abound in appearance and allure.
+The after-effects leave you sick and not feeling so well, but then ultimately, making you crave sugar over and over again.
+Since sugar intake has been so highly linked to diabetes and weight problems, along with mood disorders and even acne (yikes!), then lowering your intake of added sugars or eliminating them altogether is one of the best things you can do for your health.

 Your Best Weapon Against Sugar Cravings

 The best way to fight back against your cravings is to literally eat against them.
 So, how exactly do you do that?
 You eat naturally sweet foods that happen to also be good for you that also happen to squash those cravings at the same time.
 Nature gave us unique foods that are naturally sweet, so let’s eat more of these instead of the processed sugary cakes, pies, and cookies, which ultimately just make us feel worse all the way around in the long run!